Proven-Paradox/shaper-system/Handbook.md

 Offense rolls against the Captured are made at Boon +2.
 When targeting anyone other than the Controller, the Captured also makes Offense rolls at Bane -2.
 The controller can also cover the Captured's mouth to silence them.
 A single target can be Grabbed by multiple targets.
 In this case, the Captured must escape each Controller separately.

 > As an example, Balam and Bannon have Grabbed a monster to try to keep it in place.
 None of the three can move in this state.
-On the monster's turn, it uses [Struggle](#struggle) to successfully shake of Bannon, but remains Grabbed by Balam and therefore unable to move.
+On the monster's Turn, it uses [Struggle](#struggle) to successfully shake of Bannon, but remains Grabbed by Balam and therefore unable to move.

 ### Protection
 You are either providing an ally with Protection (the Protector), or are Protected by an ally.